-- To recognise the balance between price and quality and the relative importance of both. - To get best value from contracted services through: - Challenge of procurement arrangements and seeking opportunities to reduce price, improve quality and maximise efficiency. - Delivery of service solutions that are future proof. - Understanding distinction between essential and non essential service needs and the impacts on cost. - Decisions supported by comprehensive and robust data. - Whole life analysis of options and assessment of risks.

-- To improve contract management by continuously improving and learning from experience of 'relationship management'. - To achieve continuous improvement from all areas of procurement expenditure by having a procurement strategy that is 'living' and ensuring that all procurement activity is undertaken by informed managers supported by professional procurement staff. - To increase the utilisation of e-procurement facilities to deliver process and procurement savings. - To continue joint procurement of services with other councils where such arrangements deliver value for money and improved services.
+- To recognise the balance between price and quality and the relative importance of both. - To get best value from contracted services through: - Challenge of procurement arrangements and seeking opportunities to reduce price, improve quality and maximise efficiency. - Delivery of service solutions that are future proof. - Understanding distinction between essential and non essential service needs and the impacts on cost. - Decisions supported by comprehensive and robust data. - Whole life analysis of options and assessment of risks. - To improve contract management by continuously improving and learning from experience of 'relationship management'. - To achieve continuous improvement from all areas of procurement expenditure by ensuring that all procurement activity is undertaken by informed managers supported by professional procurement staff. - To increase the utilisation of e-procurement facilities to deliver process and procurement savings. - To continue joint procurement of services with other councils where such arrangements deliver value for money and improved services.